goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

     - **Redirect URIs / Origins**: `auth.providerRedirectURI`
     - **Signing Key**: authentik Self-signed Certificate
       :::note
-      The certificate is used for signing JWT tokens, if you change it after the integration, do not forget to update your SharePoint Trusted Certificate
+      The certificate is used for signing JWT tokens;, if you change it after the integration do not forget to update your SharePoint Trusted Certificate.
       :::
     - **Access code validity**: minutes=5
       :::note
-      The minimum is 5 minutes, otherwise SharePoint backend might consider the access code expired
+      The minimum is 5 minutes, otherwise SharePoint backend might consider the access code expired.
       :::
     - **Access Token validity**: minutes=15
       :::note
-      The minimum is 15 minutes, otherwise SharePoint backend will consider the access token expired
+      The minimum is 15 minutes, otherwise SharePoint backend will consider the access token expired.
       :::
     - **Scopes**: select default email, SPopenid and SPprofile
     - **Subject mode**: Based on the User's hashed ID
-5. Click on "**Finish**"
+5. Click **Finish**.

-### Step 3: Create Authentik Application
+### Step 3: Create an application in authentik

-From Authentik Admin Dashboard:
+From the authentik Admin Dashboard:

-1. Open "**Applications > Applications**" page from the sidebar
+1. Open **Applications > Applications** page from the sidebar.
-2. Click on "**Create**" from the application list command bar
+2. Click **Create** from the application list command bar.
-3. Within the new application form, fulfill it as following:
+3. Within the new application form, enter the following values:
     - **Name**: `auth.applicationName`
     - **Slug**: `auth.applicationSlug`
     - **Provider**: `auth.providerName`
     - (Optional) **Launch URL**: `sp.webAppURL`
     - (Optional) **Icon**: https://res-1.cdn.office.net/files/fabric-cdn-prod_20221209.001/assets/brand-icons/product/svg/sharepoint_48x1.svg
-4. Click on "**Create**"
+4. Click **Create**.

 ### Step 4: Setup OIDC authentication in SharePoint Server

 #### Pre-requisites

-##### Update SharePoint Farm properties
+##### Update SharePoint farm properties

 The following PowerShell script must be updated according to your environment and executed as **Farm Admin account** with **elevated privileges** on a SharePoint Server.

 :::caution

 -   Update placeholders
--   Read all script's comments.
+-   Read all script's comments

 :::